joshua-gibson/forodain/README.md

 - [ ] Add a page for descriptions of the world based on the information the DM has provided
 - [ ] Add a page describing the deities of the world
 - [ ] Move the data used in this app to a database, replacing the json files currently used
+- [ ] Fix the parallax effect so it works on firefox
+- [ ] Tweaks to the mobile layout

 # Installation